G-graphs and special representations for binary dihedral groups in GL(2,C): Introduction

-Given any $G$-graph $\Gamma$ there exist a corresponding affine open set $U_{\Gamma}$ in \Hilb{G} which consists of all $G$-clusters $\mathcal{Z}$ such that $\mathcal{O}_{\mathcal{Z}}$ admits $\Gamma$ for basis as a vector space over $\C$.
-In Theorem \ref{ABCD} and the following Corollary we prove that the number of distinct $G$-graphs gives us a covering of \Hilb{G} with the minimum number of open sets.
-The explicit equations of these open sets are given in \cite{NdC2} using the moduli space of representations of the McKay quiver. \\
+Given any $G$-graph $\Gamma$ there exists a corresponding affine open set $U_{\Gamma}$ in $\Hilb{G}{\C^2}$ which consists of all $G$-clusters $\mathcal{Z}$ for which $\Gamma$ is a basis of the vector space $\mathcal{O}_{\mathcal{Z}}$.
+In Theorem \ref{ABCD} and the following Corollary \ref{cover} we prove that the number of distinct $G$-graphs gives us a covering of $\Hilb{G}{\C^2}$ with the minimum number of open sets.
+The explicit equations of these open sets are given in \cite{NdC2} using the moduli space of representations of the McKay quiver.

-In the last part of the paper we apply the classification of $G$-graphs to give the list of special representations of any small binary dihedral group $G\subset\GL(2,\C)$.
-Using the explicit description of the ideals corresponding to the $G$-graphs that we give in Theorem \ref{ClaGGraph}, we are able to give a 1-parameter family of ideals connecting any $G$-cluster at the exceptional divisor $E$ in \Hilb{G}.
-Thanks to the {\em special} McKay correspondence every exceptional curve appearing in the minimal resolution correspond one-to-one to the special irreducible representations, which now we have expressed in terms of $G$-graphs.
-This minimal resolution is \Hilb{G} by Ishii's Theorem (see \cite{Ish02} and Theorem \ref{thm!Ishii}), which allows us to give in Theorem \ref{thm:Special} the explicit description of the special representations of a small binary dihedral group $G=\BD_{2n}(a)$ in terms of the continued fraction $\frac{2n}{a}$.
-We must note that the classification of the special representations was discovered independently by Wemyss and Iyama in \cite{IW08} in a more general setting using the homological definition of special representation and a counting argument on a non-commutative ring.
-It is worth to mention that this counting argument do not give a general proof of which 1-dimensional representations are special in the dihedral case, while the G-graphs give a method to get round this problem. \\
+In the last part of the paper we apply the classification of $G$-graphs to list the special representations of any small binary dihedral group $G\subset\GL(2,\C)$.
+We start by using the explicit description of the ideals corresponding to the $G$-graphs that we give in Section \ref{SecGraphs}, to produce a 1-parameter family of ideals connecting any $G$-cluster at the exceptional divisor $E$ in $\Hilb{G}{\C^2}$.
+Thanks to the {\em special} McKay correspondence \cite{Rie04} the exceptional curves appearing in the minimal resolution correspond one-to-one to the special irreducible representations, which now can be expressed in terms of $G$-graphs.
+This minimal resolution is $\Hilb{G}{\C^2}$ by Ishii's Theorem (see \cite{Ish02} and Theorem \ref{thm!Ishii}), which lead us to give in Theorem \ref{thm:Special} a combinatorial description of the special representations of a small binary dihedral group $G=\BD_{2n}(a)$ in terms of the continued fraction $\frac{2n}{a}$.
+We note that the classification of the special representations was discovered independently by Wemyss and Iyama in \cite{IW08} using Cohen-Macaulay modules.